Sea Save

 In many regions, H. lessoni supports coastal fishing communities, providing a significant source of income.
 However, its high value has led to intense harvesting pressure, often without adequate management or monitoring.
 Populations in some areas have already shown signs of depletion, and because sea cucumbers are broadcast spawners, low densities can make reproduction less successful—slowing or preventing recovery once numbers drop.

-This proposal seeks to list H. lessoni on CITES Appendix II, which would require exporting nations to prove that trade is legal and sustainable.
-By putting controls in place now, before global stocks are critically reduced, the measure aims to secure both the species’ ecological function and its long-term value to the communities that depend on it.
+This vote will now list H. lessoni on CITES Appendix II, which wil require exporting nations to prove that trade is legal and sustainable.
+By putting controls in place now, before global stocks are critically reduced will secure both the species’ ecological function and its long-term value to the communities.

 Proponents – European Union